rcompos/kubespray-and-pray/README.md

 ## Description ##

 Deploy Kubernetes clusters on virtual machines or baremetal (i.e. physical servers) using Kubespray and Ansible.
+Default storage class provided by GlusterFS hyper-converged storage.
 Whether you're in your datacenter or on your laptop, you can build Kubernetes clusters for evaluation, development or production.
 All you need to bring to the table is a few machines to run the cluster.

 __Kubernetes Node Operating Systems Supported:__  Ubuntu 16.04 Xenial  (CentOS 7 soon)

 The tool used to do the heavy lifting is Kubespray which is built on Ansible.
 Kubespray automates the cluster deployments and provides for flexibility in configuration.

-This project provides a very simple deployment process for Kubernetes in the datacenter, on-premise, local vm's, etc.  System setup, disk prep, easy rbac and
+This project provides a very simple deployment process for Kubernetes in the datacenter, on-premise, local vm's, etc.  System setup, disk prep, easy rbac and default storage all provided.

 The Kubernetes cluster configs include the following component defaults:
 Container engine: _docker_